 In addition, a large salad or vegetable dish is served as a starter and at least two or three vegetable dishes accompany the main course.

 Furthermore, food for desserts are often local produce.
 It is common to have seasonal fresh fruits, from freshly picked white peaches to a bowl of deep red cherries.

 Even better, the true, traditional, Mediterranean diet involves foods that are in season and organically grown into the bargain.
 This means that eating fresh seasonal foods helps you avoid unhealthy preservatives and additives.

 On a hot summer’s evening, there is nothing quite like a plate of tomato, mozzarella and basil salad laced with extra-virgin olive oil.

 Interestingly, some starchy foods, such as bread, pasta, rice and couscous are part of the Mediterranean diet.

-Furthermore, these staples are served with most meals.
-However, they are served as a small side dish with plenty of plant-based foods such as fruits, vegetables and salads.
+Furthermore, the staple carbohydrates are served with most meals.
+However, the staples are served as a small side dish with plenty of plant-based foods such as fruits, vegetables and salads.

 Ideally, if you are thinking of adopting a more Mediterranean style of eating then it is best to choose whole grain or cereal mixed carbs.

 Most of the main meals contain lavish servings of olive oil.
 Olive oil is a staple on the Mediterranean diet.
 Indeed, foods can be cooked in olive oil or salads dressed with it.